Cameron, financier and Hancock discussed NHS payment scheme over ‘private drink’ - The Courier

 But a source close to the former prime minister said: “David Cameron was an enthusiastic champion of Greensill’s pay product, Earnd, and met with various people to discuss its rollout across the NHS.”

-A Department of Health and Social Care spokesman said: “The wellbeing of NHS staff is the top priority of the department and Health Secretary.
+A DHSC spokesman said: “The wellbeing of NHS staff is the top priority of the department and Health Secretary.

 “Our approach was and is that local NHS employers are best placed to decide how different pay flexibilities fit with their overall pay and reward offer for their staff.”